-Anyone who has ever taken a trip to Italy, or has ever been fond of Italian cuisine will have asked themselves this question: Which pasta brand is the most popular, sold, and eaten in Italy by Italians?
+Anyone who has ever visited Italy, or who is fond of Italian cuisine, has probably asked themselves this question: Which pasta brand is the most popular, widely sold, and frequently eaten in Italy by Italians?

-Being an Italian myself and living in Italy I thought I knew the answer, but is not so obvious, as there are hundreds of brands of dried pasta in Italy, in certain regions you can find in stores some brands that you cannot find in other regions.
+As an Italian living in Italy, I thought I knew the answer, but it’s not as straightforward as you might think.
+There are hundreds of brands of dried pasta in Italy.

-Despite the huge regional differences and the many pasta factories in Italy, the best-selling pasta brand in Italy is still Barilla.
+Despite the significant regional differences and the multitude of pasta factories across the country, the best-selling pasta brand in Italy is still Barilla.

 Barilla is heading the ranking, with 98 percent of presence in Italian supermarkets, then private label (supermarket own brand) are present in 90 percent of supermarkets, while De Cecco pasta is available in 87 percent of Italian supermarkets.
 They are followed in the ranking by Voiello (77%), Garofalo (70%), La Molisana (61%), Rummo (52%), Divella (28%), Agnesi (25%), and Granoro (22%).